I love when you share my recipes!

 Ingredients for cherry simple syrup.

 • Sugar – Choose cane sugar or beet sugar for this recipe.
+Any other kind of sweetener will change the flavor of the syrup.

 • Water – Use filtered water for the best flavor.